-Calvary Church is has developed a network of people who have a heart for children in care or adoption.
+Calvary Church is has developed a network of people who have a heart for children in need of care or adoption.
 We would like to provide guidance and support as you walk down this incredibly rewarding path.
 Our hope is that you begin to see the face of Christ in each of these children.

 Please tell us your areas of interest by filling out this form.
 We will add you to our network and be in touch about further opportunities.

 After reading the opportunities below, please indicate your area(s) of interest by filling out this form.